Change the law, change the world

 Most traffic laws were designed to move cars from here to there, with maximum speed and efficiency.
 Very few were written by cyclists, or with the participation of anyone who has ever been on a bike beyond the age of 12.

-As a result, bike traffic has been nothing more than an afterthought shoehorned into the laws and traffic lanes — without regard to whether it actually makes sense.
+As a result, bike traffic is usually nothing more than an afterthought shoehorned into the laws and traffic lanes — without regard to whether it actually makes sense.

-That may have worked in decades past when most cyclists never left their own neighborhoods, and spandex-clad riders were an anomaly on the roadway.
-But things have changed, as more and more cyclists are sharing traffic-clogged roads.
+That may have worked in decades past when most cyclists never left their own neighborhoods and riders, spandex-clad or otherwise, were an anomaly on the roadway.
+But things have changed, as more and more cyclists are sharing traffic-clogged roads with motor vehicles, as well as pedestrians.

 As a result, they have an obligation to reform traffic laws in ways that will to encourage cycling and protect the safety of all bicyclists, whether they use their bikes for recreation or transportation.